samiksha024/Antibody-Protein-Database-system/README.md

 # Antibody-Protein-Database-system
-This folder contains the presentation and implementation of a system related to Antibodies and more information on proteins.
+This folder contains the presentation and implementation of a system related to Antibodies and proteins.